awesome-OI/awesome-OI/Pull request template.md

 3. Since the initiator of this project is a student, it may be a bit slow to review your PR.
 In order to improve the efficiency of review, please mention what you have modified/contributed in your PR.
 4. In addition, if you find that the translation is inaccurate, or the link is invalid/cannot be opened, you can also modify the corresponding content in the PR and indicate what you have modified.
 5. If your modification is approved, your name will be listed in [Contributors.md](https://github.com/awesome-OI/awesome-OI/blob/master/Contributors.md).
+6. If you want to know more things, you can check out this [discussion](https://github.com/awesome-OI/awesome-OI/discussions/12)

 Thanks for your contribution